KshitizKoirala/rag_pdf_reader/README.md

 docker compose up --build
 ```

+To create a new API key you can login to the app directly and a new key will be created.
+Else you can use this key directly
+"nW87klK-lAD3oaAzsCxfrxs8pc4tG6nmqdQGMgPBZJM="

 ## Architecture

 The architecture of the application follows a simple yet scalable design that separates the concerns of the frontend, backend, and the vector database.
 Here's a high-level overview of the architecture: